 Alternative Dispute Resolution System Corporation & Stockholders The Bank adopts an arbitration system to resolve any dispute, controversy or claim arising out of, or relating to, the Bank's relations with its shareholders, and other intra- corporate matters under applicable law and regulations, in accordance with the Philippine Dispute Resolution Center, Inc. (PDRCI) Arbitration Rules in accordance with The Arbitration Law and R.A.
 No. 9285, otherwise known as The Alternative Dispute Resolution Act of 2004.
 Corporation & Third Parties Under the Bank's Corporate Governance Manual, the Corporate Governance Committee shall be responsible for the amicable resolution of disputes and/or settlement of conflicts or differences between the Bank and third parties.
-Corporation & Regulatory Authorities Under the Bank's Corporate Governance Manual, the Corporate Governance Committee shall be responsible for the amicable resolution of disputes and/or settlement of conflicts or differences between the Bank and regulatory authorities.
+Corporation & Regulatory Authorities Under the Bank's Corporate Governance Manual, the Corporate Governance Committee shall be authorities.